Are Probiotics Making You Feel Sick? (Updated 2021)

 What should I do if I still experience a detox?

 - Continue to take your probiotic supplement.
 Although uncomfortable, this period should pass in in no more than 7 days.

-- Cut your dose in half and/or take your probiotic every other day.
+- Cut your dose in half and/or take your probiotic every other day to lessen symptoms.

 - Take your probiotic with food.
 Probiotics are more effective when taken on an empty stomach, but while you aren’t feeling your best, take with food for 7 days.
 You can change to taking on an empty stomach after your body has adjusted.

 - Be aware that combining Syntol with other probiotics, antifungals, and/or herbal detox products can intensify any detox reaction.

 For more information about the benefits of Syntol Click Here

 - Martin Lopez JE.
 Candidiasis (vulvovaginal).
 BMJ Clin Evid, 2015:0815.